danhorst/danhorst.com/content/rum/cocktail-standards.md

 - Squeeze 2-3 lime wedges over ice then add squeezed wedges to glass
 - Add 8-10oz Coke
 - Top with 1-2oz rum
-- Agitate the glass with a swizzle stick to lightly mix (a table knife or a bar spoon works too)
+- Agitate the glass with a swizzle stick to lightly mix (a bar spoon or even a table knife will work in a pinch)

 ### Rum Recommendations